ansible-collections/cisco.nxos/docs/cisco.nxos.nxos_config_module.rst

       cisco.nxos.nxos_config:
         src: basic/config_src_not_recommended.j2

-    # This is a more recommended way.
+    # This is the recommended way.

     - name: Template a file - recommended way ansible.builtin.template: